Lev Rokhlin: Death

-On July 4, 1998, a few months after he tried to stage an anti-government mass protest by army servicemen, Lev Rokhlin was killed in his bed by a gunshot to the head.
+On 4 July 1998, a few months after he tried to stage an anti-government mass protest by army servicemen, Lev Rokhlin was killed in his bed by a gunshot to the head.
 Rokhlin's wife Tamara, who at first had briefly confessed to the killing "due to a hostile relationship", was convicted by a Russian court for her husband's murder in 2005, but she continued to insist he was killed by a group of masked men who broke into their dacha.
-She was given a suspended sentence of 4-5 years.
+She was given a suspended sentence of 4–5 years.

 Three burned corpses were found in a windbreak near the scene of the crime.
 According to officials, they were killed some time before the murder of the general, and had nothing to do with that.
 But many of Rokhlin's colleagues thought that they were the real assassins, liquidated by the Kremlin's special service.
-According to Alexander Litvinenko, former KGB and FSB general Anatoly Trofimov (himself shot dead in 2005) told him that the murder appeared to be organized by Russian secret services.
+According to Alexander Litvinenko (assassinated 2006), former KGB and FSB general Anatoly Trofimov (shot dead in 2005) told him that the murder appeared to be organized by Russian secret services.